BenoitLeguay/GAN_IconClass/README.md

 ![image-20210218163403957](data/photos/image-20210218163403957.png)

 The task can be tricky due to the variance among the letter position, style and size.
 We would like our GAN to output real letters with decoration around and text in the background.
-We do not have any labeled on these photos.
+We do not have any label on these photos.

 **Dataset size: 3000 examples**